Welcome to Kobuk Valley National Park

 Food and Other Services

-Be prepared to bring your own food and supplies like travel first aid kits.
+Be prepared to bring your own food and supplies.
 Sadly, there are no amenities in the park.
 There are some amenities available at Kiana, Ambler, and Kotzebue.
 First aid is not available in the Park but is available in the villages of Ambler and Kiana.
 The nearest hospital is Kotzebue.

 Hiking